pragma-/pbot/README.md

     /code <language> <code>

 That's right!
-Anybody can create a factoid that can execute arbitrary code in any language!
+Anybody can create a factoid that can execute arbitrary code in [any language](doc/Factoids.md#supported-languages)!
 This is one of PBot's most powerful features.

 How is this safe?
 Because the code is executed within a virtual machine that has been configured to fall-back to a previously saved state whenever it times out.

+For more information, see the [Code Factoid documentation](doc/Factoids.md#code).

 ### Modules